cybozu-go/sabakan/docs/api.md

 * [GET /api/v1/crypts](#getcrypts)
 * [DELETE /api/v1/crypts](#deletecrypts)

+## Access control

+The following requets URLs are allowed for all remote hosts.
+The other URLs are rejected from remote hosts excluding localhost (`127.0.0.1`).

+- `GET|HEAD /api/v1/boot/*`
+- `PUT /api/v1/crypts`
+- `GET /api/v1/crypts`
+- `GET|HEAD /*`

+This means that localhost can manage all resources, and the remote hosts such as worker nodes can only read resources.  `PUT /api/v1/crypts` and `GET /api/v1/crypts` are permitted from remote hosts since the encryption keys are generated on the worker nodes.
+The encryption keys *should* be distributed between sabakan nodes and the worker node.

 ## <a name="putipam" />`PUT /api/v1/config/ipam`

 Create or update IPAM configurations.
 If one or more nodes have been registered in sabakan, IPAM configurations cannot be updated.